top of page

 This helps explain why people remain convinced gluten is to blame even when blinded studies show otherwise.
 Symptoms are real, but the mechanism is often driven by expectation rather than gluten.

-People also tend to eat more naturally gluten-free, nutrient-dense foods such as fruits, vegetables, legumes and nuts, which may further support gut health.
+People also tend to eat more naturally gluten-free, nutrient-dense foods such as fruits, vegetables, legumes, and nuts, which may further support gut health.

 For the approximately 1% of the population with coeliac disease, avoiding gluten for life is essential.
+However, for most who feel better gluten-free, gluten is unlikely to be the true problem.

-Unlike coeliac disease or a wheat allergy, non-coeliac gluten sensitivity has no biomarker – there’s no blood test or tissue marker that can confirm it.
+Unlike coeliac disease or a wheat allergy, non-coeliac gluten sensitivity has no biomarker.
+There’s no blood test or tissue marker that can confirm it.

 Diagnosis instead relies on excluding other conditions and structured dietary testing.
+Based on our review, we recommend clinicians:

-• rule out coeliac disease and wheat allergy first
+• Rule out coeliac disease and wheat allergy first.

-• optimise the quality of someone’s overall diet
+• Optimise the quality of someone’s overall diet.

-• trial a low-FODMAP diet if symptoms persist
+• Trial a low-FODMAP diet if symptoms persist.

-• only then, consider a four to six-week dietitian-supervised gluten-free trial, followed by a structured re-introduction of gluten-containing foods to see whether gluten truly causes symptoms.
+• Only then, consider a four to six-week dietitian-supervised gluten-free trial, followed by a structured re-introduction of gluten-containing foods to see whether gluten truly causes symptoms.

 This approach keeps restriction targeted and temporary, avoiding unnecessary long-term exclusion of gluten.

-That’s because expectation, stress and emotion influence our symptoms.
+If gluten doesn’t explain someone’s symptoms, combining dietary guidance with psychological support often works best.
+That’s because expectation, stress, and emotion influence our symptoms.
 Cognitive-behavioural or exposure-based therapies can reduce food-related fear and help people safely reintroduce foods they once avoided.

 This integrated model moves beyond the simplistic “gluten is bad” narrative toward personalised, evidence-based gut–brain care.